@saulgoodgiftco

 That I gave up a job in the tech world to pursue pastry.
 I actually find it more prevalent these days for people to leave their day jobs to pursue kitchen work.

 From eating!
-One week I may taste a honey from a new producer at a farmer's market, and I’ll incorporate it into a new truffle.
+One week I may taste honey from a new producer at a farmer's market, and I’ll incorporate it into a new truffle.
 The next week I might be inspired by the flavour combinations in a savoury dish I am eating.
 There seem to be new local products all the time, so there is always lots to discover.

 What makes the ingredients you source special?

 I use the best of local ingredients -- things like Stirling butter, Pilot coffee, Rosewood honey, Sloane tea, Blackbird sourdough, Ernest hard cider, Prince Edward County lavender and herbs, Dillon's gin, Ontario fruits and vegetables.
-I love supporting and collaborating with other local artisans in the community, and championing the best our city has to offer.
+I love supporting and collaborating with other local artisans in the community and championing the best our city has to offer.

 What’s the toughest part of your work?